Buy now, pay later: Normalizing debt

 A 2024 Bankrate survey found that among those polled 56% of BNPL users had issues with overspending, missing a payment or regretting purchases.
 Influencer marketing of BNPL platforms on social media adds to the attractiveness of using BNPL credit to purchase items; influencers have been criticized for normalizing debt, marketing it as "fun", thereby encouraging overspending.
 The higher frequency of revolving debt among BNPL users is evidence of their using the service in a manner similar to that of traditional credit instruments.
-In 2023, Lexis Nexis reported that 75% of BNPL applicants had used the service more than once, with roughly a quarter using it 10 times or more.
+In 2023, LexisNexis reported that 75% of BNPL applicants had used the service more than once, with roughly a quarter using it 10 times or more.
 'Super Users', those who had applied for BNPL services more than 20 times over a 15-month period, made up almost 10% of the BNPL userbase between 2020 and 2021.

 Payment services, though, often provide flexible payment options for users, and most debt is interest-free (though rates, at their highest, can sit at nearly 30%).
 Long repayment periods, however, can obscure the real volume of the debt in the eyes of consumers.
 It can be maliciously enticing to low-income buyers, who might otherwise feel they don't have the funds necessary to make a major purchase, or young buyers, who may not fully understand the real price tag they're accepting.
 Its relatively straightforward point of access can cause consumers to unconsciously accept price figures that are potentially precluded by their immediate finances.
 Harvard Business professor Marco di Maggio described it as such:'You see something you like, you put it in the shopping cart, and you start to checkout.
 Before, you were looking at $100 for the item, plus shipping, plus taxes.
 Now, the bill [for the first installment] says $25.
 You say, ‘OK, now I'm going to buy it for sure.’If used intelligently, it can provide an option to consumers who may not have sufficient funds for upfront payment during an unexpected, costly event.

 Unsustainable framework

 Non-creditworthy customer base

-A 2023 Lexis Nexis report questioned the assumption that BNPL users were largely credit invisible, and were turning to BNPL services as a last resort financing mechanism.
+A 2023 LexisNexis report questioned the assumption that BNPL users were largely credit invisible, and were turning to BNPL services as a last resort financing mechanism.
 A comparison between two large financial application datasets (Note: Analysis of two groups of 1 million US applicants for banking (credit, checking accounts, loans, etc.) and BNPL services between October 2020 and December 2021) found that banking applicants were 32% more likely to be credit invisible than BNPL users.
 In fact, BNPL applicants were 7% more likely than banking applicants to have a thick credit footprint.
-This, combined with the fact that a large portion of the user pool possesses subprime or deep subprime credit, (Note: 84% of BNPL applicants between 2020 and 2021, more than half possessed deep subprime credit - Lexis Nexis) has caused concern among numerous consumer and financial watchdogs, who have overwhelmingly sought to educate consumers on the potential risks to their credit and financial security.
+This, combined with the fact that a large portion of the user pool possesses subprime or deep subprime credit, (Note: 84% of BNPL applicants between 2020 and 2021, more than half possessed deep subprime credit - LexisNexis) has caused concern among numerous consumer and financial watchdogs, who have overwhelmingly sought to educate consumers on the potential risks to their credit and financial security.